Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🔧 Show Weather Forecast Indicator</strong>

-- Displays the next scheduled weather as an icon at the bottom-right of the minimap.
+- Displays the next scheduled weather as an icon at the bottom-right of the minimap as well as a time until that weather will change.
-- Also displays the remaining time to that weather.
+- This indicator shows the upcoming weather based on the current biome and weather weights.
+If the biome has a single weather (Swamp and Ashlands Ocean), then the indicator shows the current weather and the timer is set to --:--.
 - **Conflicts:** No known conflicts.
   - Compatible with weathers added by Seasons and Seasonality mods